vermiilion/20220830ResearchRepo/Software Development/Reflective-Journal.md

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?
 Management is key!
 Whether it is time management, or managing my feelings.
 There will be plenty of new and complicated things I will have to wrap my head around, but don't get discouraged.
 Other people are struggling too, and just because I don't think I have made as much progress as others, don't let this be a reason to give up or feel bad about myself.
 Allow breaks when needed, allocate certain time slots in my week for uni work, and when I'm stuck, take a break and come back to it with a fresh perspective.
 Try to work on things one thing at a time, a little bit at a time, so that I don't get overwhelmed and ditch it entirely.
 Don't be afraid to ask questions and ask for help!
 Classmates are more than happy to help out, and teaching others is also a good way to learn.
+Also don't forget to save your work frequently!!
 ### What is Python?

 ### Have you developed a habit of exploring?